.comment-link {margin-left:.6em;}

 ©Begun 1-26-12;/ completed 2-8-13

 I realize that this poem comes out of nowhere and doesn't fit the season or the recent events around me.
 I found a draft of it in a file on my external hard-drive today.
 It was just a bunch of lines that I did not recall even starting until I read them again.
 The date on that file was January 26, 2012.
-So the thoughts had sat there undisturbed for over a year, and then as I read them today, I remembered where they were going with it and finished them.
+So the thoughts had sat there undisturbed for over a year, and then as I read them today, I remembered where I was going with it and finished them.
 Like so many things I write, if not properly read aloud, the lines run-on, but I trust the images come through.
 It happened to fall into a sonnet of sorts.

 Two summers ago, while visiting Julie's folks in Kansas in July, I was in the car with my father-in-law.
 Many farms in that part of wheat contry still have the remnant of a barn with gaps between the boards that let in light and wind, but they are typically still maintained by someone no longer living there.